 Using a little elbow grease and cleaning solution are a great first step in disinfecting, but it is virtually impossible to disinfect every square inch of surface area in a building this way.
 Not only is it prohibitively expensive in terms of labour, but also unrealistic in terms of time available.
-In reality, germs and bacteria spread into hard-to-reach surfaces faster than we can clean them away.
+In reality, germs, viruses and bacteria spread into hard-to-reach surfaces faster than we can clean them away.
 In fact, colony-forming units of bacteria and viruses are hiding in many areas that we cannot access with current methodologies and equipment.

 Imagine trying to apply a disinfecting solution to all the nooks and crannies that exist in a hospital, including wheelchairs, walkers, beds and other medical equipment.
 Additionally, let’s take a look at offices, which is another critical cleaning environment.
 There are a vast number of hard-to-reach areas that are potentially covered in pathogenic bacteria, like keyboards, phones, and desks -- just to name a few!
 Remember that we are disinfecting to have a positive impact on workplace absenteeism as well as the overall health of a facility.

 Electrostatic disinfection is the magic bullet that healthcare and public infection control has been waiting for.
 Electrostatics provide a step that can now effectively augment the current processes that facilities use to protect the public from nosocomial and community based pathogens.
 They can also augment SOPs (standard operating procedure) for facilities that are building out infection control programs, in light of the evolutionary response that microbiology continues to present.
 Successful infection control programs rely not just on good process but the right tools to manage facility health.